-To enjoy a "comfortable" retirement, singles at retirement (aged 65) will need $545,000 in savings, to generate a yearly income of $43,317.
-Similarly, couples at retirement will need $640,000 to generate $60,977 a year.
-The figures in both cases assume that the retiree(s) own their own home, and do not pay rent or make mortgage payments.
-That's according to the ASFA Retirement Standard for the December quarter 2018.
+According to the Australian Superannuation Fund Association’s (ASFA’s) Retirement Standard1, to enjoy a comfortable retirement, singles need $595,000 in savings at retirement (aged 67) to generate a yearly income of $50,004.
+Similarly, couples need $690,000 at retirement to generate $70,482 a year.
+These figures assume retirees own their own home and don’t need to pay rent or make mortgage payments.

 BT’s Technical & Strategy Consultant Tim Howard says ASFA’s lump sum figure is a great start.
 But how much money you need to retire is ultimately about your lifestyle expectations, your annual income and your age.

 "A comfortable retirement means different things to different people," Tim says. " To some it might mean regular travel, to others prioritising time with family is their definition of a comfortable retirement."

 No matter how much you need to save to retire the way you want to, the earlier you start contributing to your super fund the better.

 "The power of compounding returns can help you increase your retirement savings, as can spending less than you earn and consciously saving the difference,” says Tim.
 "Compounding involves adding any earnings from your investment back to it, essentially investing more, allowing you to generate greater returns over time."